-10. Male Dominated Society: Male chauvinism is still the order ofM.COM-103/124the day in India.
+10. Male Dominated Society: Male chauvinism is still the order of the day in India.
 The constitution of India speaks of equality between sexes.
 But, in practice women are treated as 'abalas'.
 Women suffer from male reservations about their roles, abilities and capacities.
 In short, women are not treated as equal to men.
 This is the main barrier to women's entry into business.